Martyanovst/differential-games-rl/README.md

 ```

  ## Results
 We use the same learning parameters of every our tasks.
-We used neural networks with two layers of 256 and 128 rectified linear units (ReLU) and learn their used ADAM with the learning rate **lr = 0.0005**.
+We apply neural networks with two layers of 256 and 128 rectified linear units (ReLU) and learn their used ADAM with the learning rate **lr = 0.0005**.
 We use **batch size equal to 256** and smoothing parameter **tau = 0.001**.
 We also took **dt = 0.1**.
 All calculations were performed on a personal computer in a standard way.

 Our models achieves the following reward's on: